-Why do I have this cake all to myself?
-Well, on Sunday, Ben and I celebrated with cake and champagne the recent marriage of two friends.
-Because the bride had to jump on a plane shortly after the festivities and the groom would be out of town for a month, the cake remained with the Staffords.
-And the reason I say I have this cake all to myself is because Ben never pulls his weight when it comes to sweets.
-Blast him!
+On Sunday, Ben and I celebrated the recent marriage of two friends with cake and champagne.
+Because the bride had to jump on a plane shortly after the festivities and the groom would be out of town for a month, the cake remained with us, or really I should say, with me, because Ben has something called self control that I cannot seem to find at the moment.
+Somebody save me!

 Adapted From This YouTube Video

 - 3 cups all-purpose flour

 - 1 tsp. baking soda

 - 4 eggs, whisked lightly

 - 1 T. freshly squeezed lemon juice (or orange juice)